manuelbl/SwissQRBill.NET/Windows/docs/README.md

 The Swiss QR bill library:

 - generates QR bills as PDF, SVG, PNG and EMF files
-- generates payment slips (105mm by 210mm), A4 sheets or QR codes
+- generates payment slips (210mm by 105mm), payment part (148mm by 105mm), A4 sheets or QR code only
-- multilingual: German, French, Italian, English, Romansh
+- is multilingual: German, French, Italian, English, Romansh
 - validates the invoice data and provides detailed validation information
 - adds or retrieves structured bill information (according to Swico S1)
 - parses the invoice data embedded in the QR code